acesdit/first-contributions/README.md

 cd first-contributions
 ```

-Now, create a branch using `git branch` command
+Now, create a branch using `git branch` command.
+Use your username for the branch name.

 ```bash
 git branch branch_name